Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Used services

-Qabel Box uses an Accounting server that controls the access to the Qabel Block server which directly accesses the files on AWS S3.
+Qabel Box uses the [Accounting server](../Qabel-Accounting) that controls the access to the Qabel Block server which directly accesses the files on AWS S3.
 Every client which needs write access, has to be authenticated by the Accounting server and then receives an authentication token for the communication with the Block server.
 The Block server enforces the permissions that are connected to the authentication tokens.
 Qabel Box uses the Block server to store the blocks and metadata.

-## Accounting server
+## Block server

-The accounting server controls write access to the Block server.
-Registered users ( = accounts != identities) can request temporary authentication tokens for the access.
-All data is sent as JSON and UTF-8.
-All data types are defined [here](../Qabel-Client-Local-Data#data-types).

-### Registration

-* Resource: /api/v0/auth/registration
-* Method: POST
-* Request data: `{username: STR, password1: STR, password2: STR, email: STR}`
-* Response data: `{key: STR}`

-If the password does not accord to the password policy it is rejected.

-The response data is equal to the login response data, both return an authentication token.

-### Login
-The login method grants a new authentication token.

-* Resource: /api/v0/auth/login
-* Method: POST
-* Request data: `{username: STR, password: STR}`
-* Response data: `{key: STR}`

-After a certain number of failed login attempts during a short period of time the login is blocked.
-The authentication token is used by including the header "Authorization" with the value "Token " concatenated with the key.

-For example: `Authorization: Token 70373def6f3766ab1782700cba4404`

-For every method except login and registration, this authorization header is required.

 ### Profile information

-* Resource: /api/v0/profile
 * Method: GET
 * Request data: `{}`
 * Response data: `{bucket: STR, used_storage: STR, quota: STR}`

-### Confirm email

-* Resource: /api/v0/auth/registration/verify-email
-* Method: POST
-* Request data: `{key: STR}`
-* Response data: `{}`

-### Reset password
-* Resource: /api/v0/auth/password/reset
-* Method: POST
-* Request data: `{email: STR}`
-* Response data: `{}`

-### Confirm password reset
-* Resource: /api/v0/auth/password/reset/confirm
-* Method: POST
-* Request data: `{uid: STR, token: STR, new_password1: STR,
-new_password2: STR }`
-* Response data: `{}`

-### Change password:
-* Resource: /api/v0/auth/password/change
-* Method: POST
-* Request data: `{new_password1: STR, new_password2: STR, old_password: STR}`
-* Response data: `{}`

-### Logout:
-* Resource: /api/v0/auth/logout
-* Method: POST
-* Request data: `{}`
-* Response data: `{}`

 ### Prefix
 The prefix resource controls all prefixes of the user.